 About the challenge

-Hear from JJ: “I’m raising vital funds for Cathedral Music Trust, so we can continue to support cathedral musicians and choirs through our programmes – including the Cathedral Music Support Programme and Church Choir Award.
-In 2024, we invested £500,000 in the sector, giving grants to 28 Anglican and Roman Catholic music departments across the UK.”
+The vital funds raised for Cathedral Music Trust, will enable us as a charity to continue to support cathedral musicians and choirs through our programmes, including the Cathedral Music Support Programme and Church Choir Award.

 Hear from JJ on his motivations for the challenge